Answers to often asked relationship questions

 But it’s not just about asking one another for help; it’s being willing to ask for outside help, too.
 This can mean asking for support from family members and friends when you are dealing with stress or seeking relationship help from a professional when struggling with marital issues.

-If you’d like to learn more about how to save relationships through resilience, consider a couples coaching program, where you can create an action plan together.
+If you’d like to learn more about how to save relationships through resilience, consider seeking help for your relationship questions in online couples counseling, where you can create an action plan together.

 The importance of gratitude for your partner